 Procedures and requirements for filing a Complaint can be found in the Duncan School of Law Student Handbook in § XX.C.
 Complaint\: Date/Time of incident(s): Number and name of standard implicated: Name(s) of parties involved:

-\ The Complaint must be filed within sixty (60) days of the alleged events giving rise to the Complaint.
-Pursuit of other remedies does not toll this sixty (60) day limit.
-The Complaint should be submitted in writing to the appropriate Dean, as listed in the chart in § XX.C.
-Complainant Phone #: \\\\\
+The Complaint must be filed within sixty (60) days of the other remedies does not toll this sixty (60) day limit. appropriate Dean, as listed in the chart in § XX.C.

+Complainant Phone #:

 Mailing Address:

 DSOL Email Address:

-Complainant Name (Printed)
+Complainant Name (Printed) Signature

-Signature
+Date